How to Improve Your Garden Using Last Year’s Lessons

 yellow sunflowers and black-eyed Susans in garden

-Here are some ways you can define your gardening objectives and how they will shape your garden for the year ahead.
+Setting goals helps give your garden direction and purpose.
+Here are some ways to define your gardening objectives and shape your plans for the year ahead.

 Planning Your Garden from Last Year: cream dahlias with yellow centers and bee pollinating

-Take some time to your goals for this year’s gardening season and write them in your garden planner.
+Take a moment to write down your goals for this year in your garden planner.
+Some common objectives include:

-Your goals may be a combination of these or something completely different.
-Identifying your gardening objectives will help guide your decisions throughout the garden planning process.
+Your goals may be a mix of these or something completely different.
+Either way, having clear objectives will help guide your garden planning process.

 greenhouse and cut flower garden with marigolds and tomatoes

-Are you interested in a flourishing flower garden, a vegetable and herb garden, or a combination of both?
-Determining the type of garden you want will influence the selection of plants, maintenance, and layout design.
+Do you want a flourishing flower garden, a vegetable and herb garden, or a mix of both?
+Your decision will influence everything from plant selection to layout and maintenance.

 Planning Your Garden from Last Year: late summer garden flowers